This Valentine’s Day

 In a redemption story, the redeemer purposefully chooses to act.
 In my previous post I talked about how they have privilege; this means they aren’t forced into their choice.
 In this post, I want to talk about how they don’t “slip into” their actions either.

-In other words, I want to talk about grooming – comparing Christian’s tactics with Beast’s.
+In other words, I want to talk about grooming – a process that makes it look like someone’s making free choices, when actually they’re not.
+I’ll be comparing Christian’s tactics with Beast’s.
 Grab a cup of tea or make a bookmark, this post is longer than usual.

 CONTENT NOTE: This post makes general references to parts of the plot of Fifty Shades of Grey, including non-consent and BDSM.